How I Proposed – A Guide to Asking

 After an impressive dinner (if I may say so), I shyly handed him a small gift box with a card.
 He opened it slowly, chuckling, and asked our dog, “Hercules, what is this?”

 “Are these both for me?
-One is kind of small…” he asked, voice peaked with confusion.
-He looked to me for clarification.
+One is kind of small…” He held them up, genuinely puzzled, looking to me for an explanation.

-So I pointed to the card where I had written what I planned to say in my proposal.
-(Thank goodness for Plan B.)
+I pointed to the card instead—the one where I'd written everything I meant to say out loud.
+Thank goodness for Plan B.

-I couldn’t believe it, so I asked him to repeat himself.
-Just to be extra sure, I added, “No take-backs, ok?”
+I made him say it again, just to be sure.
+And then, to be extra sure, I said, "No take-backs, ok?"

 The Lessons

-I still smile thinking about that night: pulling off the dinner (without burning anything), the tender look on his face when he realized what was happening, and the flurry of supportive texts from my coworkers who’d been quietly rooting for me.
+I still smile thinking about that night: pulling off the dinner (without burning anything), the tender look on his face when he realized what was happening, and the flurry of supportive texts from my coworkers who were quietly rooting for me.

 And I still laugh at the memory of him turning to our dog, genuinely confused, asking, “What is this?!” before it all clicked.